bartoszkrawczyk2/react-redux-canvas/README.md

 ### Install:
 * Run `npm install` to download all dependencies
+* Run `npm install gulp -g` if you don't have gulp cli installed

 ### Build:
 * Run `gulp build` to build app to `dist` folder